 To celebrate my birthday this week, I wanted to go see family in Los Angeles.
 Holly’s family and I had way too much fun trick or treating last year for me to miss it…

 This year, our mom and brother are going to join us!
 Besides celebrating Halloween, we are celebrating something else very, very special.
 There is another birthday in the family – Holly’s third little girl was born this week!

-So we celebrate with cupcakes.
+October is a special month so we celebrate with cupcakes.
 Naturally sweet, vegan cupcakes.
 Oh my.

 I didn’t miss a single egg or trace of dairy in these dense little cakes.
 Actually, after the first bite, I completely forgot they were healthier!
-I didn’t think these cupcakes puffed up as well as other cupcakes I’ve tried, but I didn’t care when they were moist, richly chocolatey and going to be topped with buttercream anyway.
-I hope you won’t care either.

 The best part about these cupcakes is the combination of dark chocolate and peanut butter.
 Enough words have been said about how brilliant those two flavors are together.
 However, there can never be enough pictures to illustrate it!

 End October on a sweet note.
 Make cupcakes, celebrate happy moments and have a great Halloween!